bezhermoso/tree-sitter-ghostty/README.md

 > Requires [nvim-treesitter].

 > [!CAUTION]
-> The hifhlight capture groups may break as the grammar changes underneath it.
+> The highlight capture groups may break as the grammar changes underneath it.
 > For best results, **symink** it to the destination.
 When syntax highlighting breaks,
-> run `:TSInstall! ghostty` should fix the problem.
+> running `:TSInstall! ghostty` should fix the problem.
 >
 > This should stop being an annoyance when we have a stable release.